Copyright 2024 The PyMC Developers

 def _build_conditional(self, Xnew, diag, pred_noise): Xs, y, sigma = self.Xs, self.y, self.sigma # Old points X = cartesian(*Xs) delta = y - self.mean_func(X) Kns = [f(x) for f, x in zip(self.cov_funcs, Xs)] eigs_sep, Qs = zip(*map(eigh, Kns)) # Unzip QTs = list(map(pt.transpose, Qs)) eigs = kron_diag(*eigs_sep) # Combine separate eigs if sigma is not None: eigs += sigma**2 Km = self.cov_func(Xnew, diag=diag) Knm = self.cov_func(X, Xnew) Kmn = Knm.T # Build conditional mu alpha = kron_dot(QTs, delta) alpha = alpha / eigs[:, None] alpha = kron_dot(Qs, alpha) mu = pt.dot(Kmn, alpha).ravel() + self.mean_func(Xnew) # Build conditional cov A = kron_dot(QTs, Knm) A = A / pt.sqrt(eigs[:, None]) if diag: Asq = pt.sum(pt.square(A), 0) cov = Km - Asq if pred_noise: cov += sigma else: Asq = pt.dot(A.T, A) cov = Km - Asq if pred_noise: cov += sigma * pt.identity_like(cov) return mu, cov

-[docs] def predict(self, Xnew, point=None, diag=False, pred_noise=False, model=None): R""" Return the mean vector and covariance matrix of the conditional distribution as numpy arrays, given a `point`, such as the MAP estimate or a sample from a `trace`.
+[docs] def predict(self, Xnew, point=None, diag=False, pred_noise=False, model=None): R""" Return mean and covariance of the conditional distribution given a `point`.
+The `point` might be the MAP estimate or a sample from a trace.
 Parameters ---------- Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. point : pymc.Point, optional A specific point to condition on. diag : bool, default False If `True`, return the diagonal instead of the full covariance matrix. pred_noise : bool, default False Whether or not observation noise is included in the conditional. model : Model, optional Model with the Gaussian Process component for which predictions will be generated.
 It is optional when inside a with context, otherwise it is required. """ mu, cov = self._predict_at(Xnew, diag, pred_noise) return replace_with_values([mu, cov], replacements=point, model=model)

-def _predict_at(self, Xnew, diag=False, pred_noise=False): R""" Return the mean vector and covariance matrix of the conditional distribution as symbolic variables.
+def _predict_at(self, Xnew, diag=False, pred_noise=False): R""" Return symbolic mean and covariance of the conditional distribution.
 Parameters ---------- Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. diag : bool, default False If `True`, return the diagonal instead of the full covariance matrix. pred_noise : bool, default False Whether or not observation noise is included in the conditional. """ mu, cov = self._build_conditional(Xnew, diag, pred_noise) return mu, cov